OSquiddy/cs50w-capstone/README.md

 The first complexity I'd say came from learning how to integrate Django with a frontend framework like Vue.
 There were a lot of different approaches available, and I was very keen on being able to implement one that would allow me to keep the Django templating engine, alongside whatever frontend framework I was using.
 I grew somewhat attached to the simplicity of Django's frontend management, and felt that keeping Django as just a backend would be limiting its potential.

 I read quite a few different articles and blogs to find out if there was a way to get the behaviour I wanted, and there *was* one person who did it... but unfortunately, their method did not work for me.
 I've included a link though.
 Maybe someone else will be able to figure out something.
-I might try that method again later.
+I will definitely be revisiting that method later.

 What I finally settled with was the Django Rest Framework (DRF), where Django is used only for the API endpoints.
 The frontend is completely managed by Vue.